deep2chain/sscq/README.md

 # SSCQ
 ## Introduction
-   SSCQ is based on htdf of orientwalt.
+   SSCQ is based on sscq of orientwalt.

    **Note**: Requires Go 12.9+
 ## Executables